jace-kline/thesis/thesis.md

 Next, for each program, we perform a comparison of the program information scraped from DWARF (from the binary including DWARF symbols) with the information obtained from the Ghidra decompilation of the programs under each of the compilation configurations.
 The information from these comparisons are expressed in the form of objects which contain comparison information about functions, variables, and data types compared between the DWARF and Ghidra sources.

-With the comparisons computed for each program and compilation configuration, we use these comparisons to generate and present high-level metrics that summarize the performance of the Ghidra decompiler under each of the compilation configurations.
+With the comparisons computed for each program and compilation configuration, we use these comparisons to compute high-level metrics that summarize the performance of the Ghidra decompiler under each of the compilation configurations.

 ### Results

+To aid in the clarity of our presentation and discussion, we select a subset of 13 Coreutils programs used in the KLEE paper [] and include 2 programs in which the Ghidra decompiler produces interesting and anomalous results.
+Although the evaluation of only 15 benchmarks are discussed in this section, we have included the results for all 105 Coreutils benchmarks in the appendix.

 ### Discussion